Adoption of a minor by a single person

 A child who has been the subject of a simple adoption does not obtain automatically the french nationality if adopted by a Frenchman.

-He can become French by declaration to his majority.
+He can become French by declaration until he reaches his majority.

 Succession